Wisdom Teeth Removal in Middlesex, NJ

 Prevent Third Molar Complications

-Wisdom teeth are the last of all the adult teeth to grow in.
-Also known as third molars, wisdom teeth grow in the far back of the mouth during your late teen years or early 20s.
-Unfortunately, wisdom teeth tend to develop problems that can cause painful infections and damage to nearby teeth.
+Wisdom teeth are the last set of molars to develop.
+They often make an appearance around the ages of 17 to 25.
+Also known as third molars, wisdom teeth grow in the far back of the mouth behind your other molars.
+The average mouth is not big enough to house these extra teeth, which is why dentists and oral surgeons recommend having them extracted.
+Wisdom teeth tend to develop problems that can cause painful infections and damage to nearby teeth.
 Having regular dental exams will allow your dentist or oral surgeon to track the progress of your wisdom teeth, ensuring that no problems are developing beneath your gums.

 - Cyst and tumor formation

 - Damage to healthy molars

 - Dental misalignment

 Most dental professionals perform regular X-rays to track the development of the wisdom teeth and ensure that none of these problems are developing.
 Attend regular dental exams so your dentist can catch wisdom teeth early and prevent unnecessary damage and discomfort caused by the conditions listed above.
 When your general dentist discovers the presence of wisdom teeth, he or she will refer you to an oral and maxillofacial surgeon for an evaluation and extraction.

 Wisdom teeth removals are some of the most routine oral surgery procedures performed.
 First, you will come in for a consultation appointment, at which your surgeon will review your condition, take 3D scans, and discuss your anesthesia options before planning your treatment.
 Our surgeons and staff members will be happy to answer any questions you have about your procedure during this appointment.